Search courses 👉

 A_Primer_Why_do_we_Need_Workplace_Diversity_and_Inclusion

 Adding diversity and inclusion training in the workplace is but one piece of the DEI puzzle.
-Read on to learn more about how hiring managers can profoundly impact their team and organization’s performance.
+Keep reading to learn more about how hiring managers can profoundly impact their team and organization’s performance.

-Corporate diversity and inclusion efforts have increased in the past few years.
-It’s been the very public and graphic events of late, however, that have spurred organizations, public figures, and civic leaders to take action.
+Corporate diversity and inclusion efforts have increased in the past few years with organizations, public figures, and civic leaders urging to take action.
 The significance is extraordinarily clear-- diversity & inclusion training is no longer optional

 Diversity and inclusion efforts offer financial success and recession protection for organizations.
 McKinsey found that the greater the representation, the higher the likelihood of outperformance.
 When team members feel included, it impacts their ability to contribute.
-They more easily voice opinion, overperform, and work collaboratively-- all of which drives team performance.
+They more easily voice opinions, overperform, and work collaboratively-- all of which drive team performance.

 Workplace authority Great Place to Work, even found that equity and inclusion predicted which companies would thrive or falter during a recession.

 Even job sites are reacting to the trend.
-Employer review site Glassdoor is now including a rating for worker’s satisfaction with DE&I at current or former companies.
-According to an April 2021 CNBC/SurveyMonkey survey, more than half of over 8,000 polled say it’s very important to them to work at an organization that prioritizes diversity and inclusion.
+Employer review site Glassdoor is now including a rating for worker satisfaction with DE&I at current or former companies.
+That's because DE&I is important to a majority of workers.

 Microaggressions - What are They?

-Microaggressions are the micro invalidations of a person’s worth.
+Microaggressions are the micro-invalidations of a person’s worth.
 The chipping away of their confidence and value.
-According to a Business Insider article, microaggressions are “indirect, often unintentional expressions of racism, sexism, ageism, or ableism.
+According to Business Insider, microaggressions are “indirect, often unintentional expressions of racism, sexism, ageism, or ableism.
 They are a form of racism that come out in seemingly innocuous comments by people who might be well-intentioned.”

-To put it somewhat more simply, microaggressions are the usually small-- "throw away”-- comments of bias that’ve been taken for granted in society.
+To put it somewhat more simply, microaggressions are the usually small-- "throw away”-- comments of bias that have been taken for granted in society.

 A microinvalidation can include mispronunciation of a person’s name.
 It may be surprising to you but miscommunicating a person’s name can be another form of unconscious bias.
 Whether the misstatement is intentional or not.